 - Shane McMahon once let slip in an interview that the WWE never throws anything away; somewhere in Stamford, Connecticut is a warehouse filled with old stages, props, and other assorted gimmicks.
 One of the reasons behind this is the desire to construct a museum/hall of fame at some point.

 - It's notable that "secret" in real life does not necessarily mean "Earth-shattering revelations here".
 If you dug into the CIA's secret files and warehouses, most things you would see would only really make sense to other people who work in intelligence and not the common man, who would typically scratch his head at some things.
 For instance you may find a report on the eating habits of a foreign leader - while it isn't a secret that everyone has different eating habits, the reason it's secret is that someone did work to find that info (probably undercover), and it's handy info to have should they ever want/need to covertly poison said foreign leader (or if they want to decide if it would be safer and cheaper to let said leader gorge himself to death instead).

 - Applied to data, this would make the USA's Utah Data Center one of the biggest Secret Government Warehouse out there.
 It's used to store data that pass through nodes (satellites, etc) compromised by one or more secret intelligence agencies of USA.
 It's such a massive net that it basically knows everything of you that can be digitally recorded (including your activities in This Very Wiki).
 Now you too can be covertly poisoned by secret agents, a honor used to be restricted for troublesome foreign leaders.

-- An honorable mention goes to the US Office of Personel Management storage facility at Boyers, PA.
+- An honorable mention goes to the US Office of Personnel Management storage facility at Boyers, PA.
 It is located in an abandoned mine 230 feet below ground, and in there 600 people process and store every federal employee retirement file, by hand.
 There have been multiple attempts and hundreds of million dollars spent trying to digitize, but decades of laws working at sometimes contradictory purposes mean that no computer program can sort out the human logic.